hlrs-fcg/spada_fcg_fork/irspec/docs/spatial/async.md

 ## Local Order

-The local order defines the 'local' view of the execution of a PE.
+The *local order* defines the 'local' view of the execution of a PE.
-It a partial order defined in terms of blocking statements and `await`:
+It a partial order defined in terms of blocking statements:
-Intuitively, if `S1 --> S2` means that the next instance of `S1` must complete before the next instance of `S2` may start from the point of view of the program order (ignoring communication dependencies).

 !!! abstract "Definition: Blocking Statements"
     A *blocking statement* is a statement that must complete before